dpiatkowski/Expressions/README.markdown

 * Flee supports culture sensitive parsing and providing the string quote character of an expression.
 Since Expressions is based on ANTLR, this is not supported.
-For C# and VB.NET, numbers and dates are written just like they in the language itself.
+For C# numbers and dates are written just like they in the language itself.
 For Flee, the default settings of the Flee parser are used;